heberth2788/swiftlearnandtest/swiftlearnandtest.swiftpm/README.md

 7. defer (use it into a func to execute code before function finish)
 8. \_ (use it for unnamed parameter/variable)
 9. "{Character}" (use it for characters instead of '{Char}' in Kotlin)
+10. guard (use it like if/else in Kotlin)

 ## Closure(Instead of lambda)
 1. in (instead of arrow operator '->'(Kotlin))